CrackTheEgg/CrackTheEgg/README.md

 🏗️ Former Construction Project Manager now focused on building scalable, intelligent cloud systems with AWS.

-🔧 I started **Project Atlas** as a structured learning path to move from theoretical AWS knowledge to real-world architecture — and ultimately contribute to global, ethical, cloud-native design.
+🔧 I started **Project Atlas** as a structured learning path to move from theoretical AWS knowledge to real-world architecture — and to ultimately contribute to global, ethical, cloud-native designs.

 ---